DR-1300/NYSMNYD/README.md

 ---

-## Why the name?
+## What does the name mean tho 😭

-The name is a play on the idea of encryption itself — you see your data clearly, then after encryption, it's gone.
-Unreadable. *Now you see me, now you don't.*

-(Also loosely inspired by a Gordon Ramsay rage moment.
-Don't ask.)
+The name origin is actually some weird corelation that i thought would work ( like you see something once, but after you encypt it, u cant see it because it has changed )

 ---

 ## How it works

 NYSMNYD supports three encryption methods, each progressively stronger than the last:

-### 🔡 Caesar Cipher
+### Caesar Cipher
 Julius Caesar used this for his personal correspondence.
 Each letter of the text is shifted to the right by some number to give it a different letter.

 ```